Listed in chronological order. For detailed information about this topic, contact the Archives.

 - New Market Monument (1903) View photograph

-This statue, officially named Virginia Mourning Her Dead, was created by sculptor Moses Ezekiel to honor the VMI cadets who fought at the Battle of New Market.
-Ezekiel was himself a member of the Class of 1866 and a member of the New Market Corps; those who fought and died there were his friends.
+This statue, officially named Virginia Mourning Her Dead, was created by sculptor Sir Moses Ezekiel to honor the VMI cadets who fought at the Battle of New Market.
+Ezekiel was himself a member of the Class of 1866 and New Market cadet.
 The statue was dedicated in 1903, an event that included a reunion of New Market veterans.

 - Stonewall Jackson Statue (1912) View photograph